mbullen/etec5202016/user/pages/03.assignments/page.md

 There are three options for this assignment:

-Option 1: Institutional/organizational e-learning strategies
+* Option 1: Institutional/organizational e-learning strategies

-Option 2: Institutional/organizational approaches to implementation of e-learning
+* Option 2: Institutional/organizational approaches to implementation of e-learning

-Option 3: Government approaches to planning e-learning.
+* Option 3: Government approaches to planning e-learning.

 Depending on the option you choose, your task in this assignment is to select two institutional/organizational e-learning strategies, two institutional/organizational approaches to the implementation of e-learning or two government approaches to planning e-learning and review, analyze and compare them and provide your overall assessment of their merit.
 You should draw on the material in units 4, 5 and 6 for this assignment.

 The first step is to find the plans or strategies to analyze and compare.
 Institutional or organizational e-learning strategies for option 1 are probably the easiest to find.
 If universities or colleges have e-learning strategies they are usually available from their websites.
 Researching option 2 may be a bit more difficult as you will need to examine how the institutions appear to be implementing e-learning based on information on their websites, your personal knowledge or experience, or from contacts you have within these organizations.
 In some cases, you may be able to find implementation plans that are publicly available.
 For Option 3, you would be looking for at a state/provincial, regional or national plans or initiatives.
 They could be a stand-alone e-learning strategies or initiatives or an e-learning strategies or initiatives that are embedded within a broader strategy (educational, ICT etc).
-<h3>Option 1</h3>
+#### Option 1
 For Option 1 we want you to continue exercising your analytical skills by conducting a broader analysis and comparison of two e-learning strategies.
 You can choose a school, school board, university, college or training organization or department. <strong>One of the organizations can the the one you used for assignment 2.</strong>

 Ideally the organizations you choose will have clear plans for e-learning that are either stand-alone or embedded within other educational or organizational plans.
 The organizations should be similar, i.e two schools, two higher education institutions etc.